7 Questions to Ask Yourself for a Better 2020

 By acknowledging just how you’ve graduated from the person who you were at the beginning of the year, you can deepen your self-understanding and intentionally clarify who you want to be in the future.

-7. How do you want to make 2020 your best year yet?
+7. How do I want to make 2020 my best year yet?

 Now is your chance to review all your answers up until this point, to shape your vision for 2020!